jeremymcrae/cifer/README.md

 * DATAFREEZE_DIR: path to folder containing files listing study samples, and their relationships.

-The code should be available at: https://github.com/jeremymcrae/cifer And can be obtained with: `git clone https://github.com/jeremymcrae/cifer.git`
+The code is available at: https://github.com/jeremymcrae/cifer, and can be obtained with: `git clone https://github.com/jeremymcrae/cifer.git`

 ### Building the CIFER package:
 Change to the cifer directory, and start R.

-Load devtools and roxygen (requires R >= 3.0.1), construct the package documentation, check the package contents are correct, which should complete without errors, aside from a note about a non-standard python directory.
+Load devtools and roxygen (requires R >= 3.0.1), construct the package documentation, check the package contents are correct (which should complete without errors, aside from a note about a non-standard python directory).
 Finally, build the package:
 ```R
 library(devtools)